 - P-PSMA-101, which is an autologous CAR-T product candidate targeting prostate-specific membrane antigen, or PSMA, being developed to treat patients with metastatic castrate-resistant prostate cancer, or mCRPC.
 We are currently evaluating P-PSMA-101 in a Phase 1 clinical trial.
-We presented encouraging preliminary results from our Phase 1 clinical trial of P-PSMA-101 in our first solid tumor indication on August 31, 2021 at the 6th Annual CAR-TCR Summit and anticipate providing a further clinical update in the first half of 2022. - P-BCMA-ALLO1, which is a fully allogeneic CAR-T product candidate targeting BCMA, being developed to treat relapsed/refractory multiple myeloma patients.
-Our investigational new drug application, or IND, for this program was cleared by the FDA in August 2021 and we have initiated the clinical trial.
-P-BCMA-ALLO1 continues to meet our expectations, and with the clearance of the IND for P-BCMA-ALLO1 and the initiation of the Phase 1 clinical trial, we are reallocating our efforts and resources to advancing P-BCMA-ALLO1 in lieu of P-BCMA-101 and will be winding down the P-BCMA-101 program.
+We presented encouraging preliminary results from our Phase 1 clinical trial of P-PSMA-101 in our first solid tumor indication on February 17, 2022 at ASCO-GU and may provide a further clinical update in the second half of 2022 or early 2023. - P-BCMA-ALLO1, which is a fully allogeneic CAR-T product candidate targeting BCMA, being developed to treat relapsed/refractory multiple myeloma patients.
+Our investigational new drug application, or IND, for this program was cleared by the FDA in August 2021 and we expect initial clinical data from our Phase 1 in the second half of 2022.
+While P-BCMA-ALLO1 is currently manufactured at a contract manufacturing organization, or CMO, we announced in January of 2022 that we intended to transition manufacturing of P-BCMA-ALLO1 to our internal pilot manufacturing plant.
+Those efforts are ongoing. - P-MUC1C-ALLO1, which is a fully allogeneic CAR-T product candidate for multiple solid tumor indications.
+We believe P-MUC1C-ALLO1 has the potential to treat a wide range of solid tumors derived from epithelial cells, such as breast, colorectal, lung, ovarian, pancreatic and renal cancers, as well as other cancers expressing a cancer-specific form of the Mucin 1 protein, or MUC1-C. Our IND for this program was cleared by the FDA in December 2021 and we expect initial clinical data from our Phase 1 clinical trial in the second half of 2022.
+P-MUC1C-ALLO1 is the first program for which clinical product will be sourced from our internal pilot manufacturing facility.

 We manufacture these product candidates using our non-viral piggyBac DNA Delivery System.
 Our fully allogeneic CAR-T product candidates are developed using well-characterized cells derived from a healthy donor as starting material with the goal of enabling treatment of potentially hundreds of patients from a single manufacturing run.
-Doses could be cryopreserved and stored at treatment centers for future off-the-shelf use.

-We manufacture these allogeneic product candidates using our proprietary Cas-CLOVER Site-specific Gene Editing System to reduce or eliminate reactivity, in addition to our piggyBac DNA Delivery System for non-viral gene insertion and our booster molecule technology for manufacturing scalability.
+Doses are cryopreserved and stored at treatment centers for future off-the-shelf use.
+In addition, our allogeneic product candidates use our proprietary Cas-CLOVER site-specific Gene Editing System to reduce or eliminate reactivity, as well as our booster molecule technology for manufacturing scalability.